Ninoy Aquino: Political career

 It was not until the Plaza Miranda bombing on August 21, 1971, that the pattern of direct confrontation between Marcos and Aquino emerged.
 At 9:15 pm, at the kick-off rally of the Liberal Party, the candidates formed a line on a makeshift platform and were raising their hands as the crowd applauded.
-The band played, a fireworks display drew all eyes, when suddenly there were two loud explosions that obviously were not part of the show.
+The band played, a fireworks display drew all eyes, when suddenly two loud explosions obviously were not part of the show.
 In an instant, the stage became a scene of wild carnage.
 The police later discovered two fragmentation grenades that had been thrown at the stage by "unknown persons".
 Eight people died, and 120 others were wounded, many critically.

 Aquino, elected senator in 1967, was not a candidate in the 1971 midterm election hence was not in Plaza Miranda, but his absence caused some to assume that Aquino's friends in the New People's Army (NPA) tipped him off in advance.
 Unnamed sources accused Aquino of being involved.
 No one has ever been prosecuted for the attack.
 Many historians continue to suspect Marcos as the culprit behind the incident, as he is known to have used false flag attacks as a pretext for his declaration of martial law at that time.
 Historian Joseph Scalice, however, has argued that while the Marcos government was allied with the Partido Komunista ng Pilipinas (PKP) in carrying out bombings in the early 1970s, "the evidence of history now overwhelmingly suggests that the Communist Party of the Philippines, despite being allied with the Liberal Party, was responsible for this bombing, seeing it as a means of facilitating repression which they argued would hasten revolution."